hdShang/arxiv-daily/docs/cs-AI/2025-09-30/papers/250926354v1-your-agent-may-misevolve-emergent-risks-in-self-evolving-llm-agents.md

 ---
 layout: default
-title: Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents
+title: "Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents"
 ---

 # Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents